abinit/abinit/doc/tutorial/udet.md

 ## 2 Determine *U* in ABINIT

-*Before continuing, you might consider to work in a different subdirectory as for the other lessons.
+*Before continuing, you might consider to work in a different subdirectory as for the other tutorials.
 Why not "Work_udet"?*

 !!! important